Destiny 2: Sales

 Destiny 2 sold 50,263 copies on PlayStation 4 within its first week on sale in Japan, which placed it at number one on the weekly sales charts.
 The weekend consisting of September 23, Destiny 2 took the number 1 spot on the UK sales chart.
 Destiny 2 was also the second highest-grossing console game of 2017 in North America (behind Call of Duty: WWII), and was also Activision's biggest PC release based on units sold.
 Digital downloads for Destiny 2 account for more than half of the total sales of the game.

+Despite strong unit sales, the game failed to generate the recurring revenue that Activision wanted.
+As a result, Activision ended its publishing deal with Bungie in 2019.
+2023 saw Bungie cut 8% of their staff due to a projected revenue miss of 45%.

 Awards

 For the 2017 Game Critics Awards, it was awarded Best PC Game for E3 2017.
 At The Game Awards 2017, Destiny 2 was one of four games to receive six nominations, the most for the year's event, which were for Best Art Direction, Best Score/Music, Best Audio Design, Best Ongoing Game, Best Action Game, and Best Multiplayer.
 Entertainment Weekly ranked Destiny 2 sixth on their list of the "Best Games of 2017", GamesRadar+ ranked it seventh on their list of the 25 Best Games of 2017, and Eurogamer also ranked it seventh on their list of the "Top 50 Games of 2017", while Polygon ranked it 12th on their list of the 50 best games of 2017, and The Verge named it as one of their 15 Best Games of 2017.
 In Game Informer's Reader's Choice Best of 2017 Awards, the game came in second place for "Best Co-op Multiplayer" and for "Best Shooter".
 The website also gave it the "Best Weaponry" and "Best Gunplay" in their 2017 Shooter of the Year Awards.
-Ben "Yahtzee" Croshaw of Zero Punctuation, on the other hand, ranked the game third on his list of the Blandest Games of 2017, stating, "I always feel slightly unqualified to criticize multiplayer-focused shooters, which are, after all, intended to be bland and for people with friends, but I can't help feeling that the best possible result of enlisting friends to help you grind through Destiny 2 would be not having to pay for as many Christmas presents."